Effective: July 1, 2004

 Iowa State University acknowledges its obligation to ensure appropriate security for information and IT (information technology) systems in its domain of ownership and control.
 Furthermore, the university recognizes its responsibility to promote security awareness among the members of the Iowa State University community.

-Every member of the university community is responsible for protecting the security of university information and information systems by adhering to the objectives and requirements stated within published university policies.
+Every member of the university community, including any entity that is a registered user or connected to the university network, is responsible for protecting the security of university information and information systems by adhering to the objectives and requirements stated within published university policies.
 Also, individuals are required to comply with the additional security policies, procedures, and practices established by colleges, departments or other units.
 If multiple policy statements or security standards are relevant for a specific situation, the most restrictive security standards will apply.

 All units—from the university level through the college, department, and unit level—must provide opportunities for individuals to learn about their roles in creating a secure IT environment.